 “People are still responsive to different types of music. […] DJ sets that you predict where they are going to go are boring.”

 Without further ado, here are five of Sasha’s most legendary sets available on the web (yes, we KNOW the legendary Renaissance and Global Underground mixes are missing, but you can only listen to them so much..!) 🙂 [Edit: Links now updated]

 Sasha @ Adventures of the Pleasure Planet, June 1992

 Recorded on a summer’s night in 1992 in Newport, South Wales, this epic set from a Universe party illustrates the versatility that first brought Sasha to prominence, with tracks from Todd Terry, Lil Louis, Rhythm Quest, Bomb The Bass, Mel’isa Morgan and many others keeping it lit.
 MC Joe Peng hardly gets a look in.

 Sasha’s debut Essential Mix – and the 12th ever – is right up there with the fabled ‘Goa’ mix of Paul Oakenfold’s from the same year, if you ask us, and features tracks from The Grid, Eddie Fingers, Jam & Spoon, Lost Tribe and Sasha’s own Higher Ground.

 Sasha @ Twilo, New York (with John Digweed), May 1999

-If you were looking for evidence as to why the late Twilo was considered the spiritual home of progressive house, this is it – an incredible snapshot of the genre at the tail end of the 90s, with tracks from Timo Maas, Celeda, Orbital, Heller and Farley, LSG and Way Out West, alongside longtime sparring partner John Digweed.
+If you were looking for evidence as to why the now-closed Twilo was considered the spiritual home of progressive house, this is it – an incredible snapshot of the genre at the tail end of the 90s, with tracks from Timo Maas, Celeda, Orbital, Heller and Farley, LSG and Way Out West, alongside longtime sparring partner John Digweed.